SaxonsProfile/best-service-dogs/README.md

 Errors - Refereshed my page to view on the browser that I kept opened for last time.
 It showed an error so I closed that window and went live again and it fixed the issue of my labrador "best breed" section to show on the page.

 Uploaded an image of a lab and it didn't appear on the live server view.
 The link appears correct.
 Let me try a different image.
 It's not the image as I have tried multiple images.
 Found the solution.
 I wrote ../ and entered my image folder that way.
 When I just typed in "image" and grabbed my photo by writing that first, it worked.

+EDITING April 12th 2025

+Adding a page called "Best breeds."
+I have added a link but when I click on it to go live on the website it does not work.
+The error says "Cannot GET /best-service-dogs/Pages/bestbreeds.html"

+I have git add /pages on the terminal.
+I then re-did my link as it picked up my page.
+I then added a title and lorem text and it showed up!